finos/compliant-financial-infrastructure/docs/agile-workflow/README.md

 ## <a name="reviews">CSC Asynchronous Pull Request and Code Reviews</a>

-Cloud Service Certification openly encourages and invites asynchronous pull request and code reviews as part of its agile delivery workflow from the CSC and wider FINOS Community without direct invitation from CSC maintainers or contributors in order to increase pace and efficiency within the project.
+Compliant Financial Infrastructure openly encourages and invites asynchronous pull request and code reviews as part of its agile delivery workflow from the CSC and wider FINOS Community without direct invitation from CSC maintainers or contributors in order to increase pace and efficiency within the project.

 ### Reviewing CSC Pull Requests

-Asynchronous reviews can take place in any Cloud Service Certification pull request that has a `ready for review` label assigned as illustrated below.
+Asynchronous reviews can take place in any Compliant Financial Infrastructure pull request that has a `ready for review` label assigned as illustrated below.

 <img alt="Open Pull Request to Review" src="../_images/review-1.png" width="60%">